- What is Bitcoin mining?

 How to start mining Bitcoin

-Curious to know exactly how to mine bitcoin?
-Bitcoin mining is not easy, but anyone with intermediate to advanced computer skills can probably do it.
-If you are familiar with the potential desire to start Bitcoin mining, follow these basic steps:
+Curious to know how exactly to mine Bitcoin?
+Bitcoin mining is not an easy task, but anyone with intermediate to advanced computer skills can probably do it.
+If you are interested in potentially starting Bitcoin mining, follow these basic steps:

 Choose equipment for mining bitcoins